Willy Adames Player Props: Brewers vs. Angels

-On Friday, Willy Adames (.353 slugging percentage in past 10 games, with no home runs) and the Milwaukee Brewers face the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
-First pitch is at 8:10 PM ET.
+On Saturday, Willy Adames (.229 batting average in his past 10 games, with two doubles, two home runs, five walks and five RBI) and the Milwaukee Brewers play the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
+First pitch is at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Tigers.
+In his previous game, he notched a home run while going 1-for-4 against the Angels.

 Willy Adames Game Info & Props vs. the Angels